-- Each of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than five percent (5%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and ThaiBev.
-As at 30 September 2020, TCCA has a direct interest of 59.17% in the Company and ThaiBev, through its indirect wholly-owned subsidiary InterBev Investment Limited, holds a 28.44% interest in the Company.
-Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi. - 2 Mr Koh Poh Tiong is also an adviser to the Board, and has received compensation for provision of services other than Director's fees. - 3 Mr Chotiphat Bijananda is the son-in-law of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi and is a director of TCCA. - 4 Mr Thapana Sirivadhanabhakdi being a son of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is an immediate family member of a substantial shareholder of the Company. - 5 Mr Sithichai Chaikriangkrai is a Director, Senior Executive Vice-President and Group Chief Financial Officer of ThaiBev.
+1 Each of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi are directly or indirectly interested in not less than five percent (5%) of the total voting shares in the Company through their interests in TCC Assets Limited ("TCCA") and ThaiBev.
+As at 30 September 2021, TCCA has a direct interest of 59.10% in the Company and ThaiBev, through its indirect wholly-owned subsidiary InterBev Investment Limited, holds a 28.41% interest in the Company.
+Mr Charoen Sirivadhanabhakdi is married to Khunying Wanna Sirivadhanabhakdi.

+2 Mr Koh Poh Tiong is also an adviser to the Board, and has received compensation for provision of services other than Director's fees.

+3 Mr Chotiphat Bijananda is the son-in-law of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi and is a director of TCCA.

+4 Mr Thapana Sirivadhanabhakdi being a son of Mr Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is an immediate family member of a substantial shareholder of the Company.

+5 Mr Sithichai Chaikriangkrai is a Director, Senior Executive Vice-President and Group Chief Financial Officer of ThaiBev.

-Process and Criteria for New Directors and Re-Appointment
+Process and Criteria for Appointment of New Directors and Re-Appointment of Existing Directors

 The NC also takes the lead in identifying, evaluating and selecting suitable candidates for appointment as Directors.
 In its search and selection process, the NC considers factors such as the ability of the prospective candidate to contribute to discussions, deliberations and activities of the Board and Board Committees.
 It also reviews the composition of the Board, including the mix of expertise, skills and attributes of existing Directors, so as to identify needed and/or desired competencies to supplement the Board's existing attributes.
 Where it deems necessary or appropriate, the NC may tap on its networking contacts and/or engage external professional headhunters to assist with identifying and shortlisting candidates.
+The NC will also take into consideration whether a candidate had previously served on the board of companies with adverse track records or a history of irregularities and assess whether a candidate's resignation from the board of any such company would cast any doubt on his ability to act as a Director of the Company.